1964-1969 first activities

 Creativity in every respect has always been close to my heart, which is probably due to my innate restlessness.
 I can't help it ...When I had to go to the "military fitness examination" at the age of 19, I also creatively cheated about the military service.
 My relative short-sightedness helped me.
 I learned that if you had a certain amount of visual impairment, you probably would not be drafted.
 A neighbor friend’s father was an optician and he happened to have some really thick glasses in for repair.
 He was kind enough to lend them to me.
 I quickly took a passport photo of "Dieter with the thick glasses" and was off to the medical examination.
 Already my moped driver’s license officially stated: "Owner may drive only with corrective lenses” and something about "astigmatism".
 Anyway, I was short-sighted then and I am still short-sighted today.
 When I showed my driver’s license to the medical examiner, he measured my glasses, and bam: "Replacement reserve II.
 Thanks a lot!"
 I was out, no army, two valuable years saved.
 It was easy.

 I built the cabinets for our PA system on my parents' balcony with a jigsaw, drill and circular saw, etc. Watts were expensive, just like memory in computers a few years ago.
 At the time we tried to achieve more efficiency just by the construction of the loudspeaker cabinets.
 Today, a power amplifier with an output of 800 watts RMS costs only a fraction of what it used to.
 Power amplifiers with 800 watts were practically non-existent, just as there were no high efficiency loudspeakers, neodymium magnets or any other kind of newer technology.
 Just like today with computers: hard disks are disappearing from the market and these RAM memories with 500 gigabits of storage space on chips are taking their place!
 Our first "apcom" branded computer had 16kb of memory with 64kb of expansion.
-You can’t even send a photo with that today!
+You couldn't even send a photo with it back then!